craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Holyl'nds/Littetavarse.md

 #### D2.
 #### D3.
 White Rose Tree
 	- A small group of white roses grow along and out of the husk of a burnt out tree.
+	- A camp has been made here by a group of Rangers.
 #### D4.
 #### E2.
 #### E3.